94kayla/reverse-interview/README.md

 - Is there a conference/travel budget and what are the rules to use it?
 - What's the promotion process?
 How are requirements / expectations communicated?
 - What is the performance review process like?
-- Is there a separate tech and management career path?
 - Are there any company-wide resources for learning available, like ebooks subscriptions, or online courses?
 - Is there a budget for getting certifications?
 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
 - Where do you see the company in the next 5/10 years?
 - What does it mean to be successful here, and how do you measure success?
 - Is there a Sports / Team building Activity?
-- Are there any Hackathons conducted internally?
 - What kind of social events does the team/company host and are these attended by everyone?
-- Why did the company decide to hire an outsider over promoting an internal employee?

 # Social issues

-- What's the status of / view on diverse hiring?
 - What do you think are the gaps in the company culture? (and what is the company culture?)
 - What does work-life balance mean here?
-- Does the company have a stance regarding climate change?

-# Conflict

-- What happens when the team is under pressure and commits to work over their capacity / velocity?
-- If someone identifies areas of improvement in process / technology / etc, what happens?
-- When there is a gap between expectations from management and performance of an engineer or team, what happens?
-- Could you tell me a story about a toxic situation and how the company dealt with it?

 # The Business